10 Great Places to Ride Bikes in New Jersey

 1. Sandy Hook Bike Path, Monmouth County

-Pedal along the length of the Sandy Hook peninsula, and take in sea breezes and spectacular views of the ocean and maritime forests.
-This multi-use trail also will lead to historic sites such as the Sandy Hook Lighthouse and Fort Hancock.
+Pedal 8.7 miles along the Sandy Hook peninsula, and take in sea breezes and spectacular views of the ocean and maritime forests.
+This multi-use, asphalt trail also will lead to historic sites such as the Sandy Hook Lighthouse and Fort Hancock.

 2. Ocean City Boardwalk, Cape May County

-Get moving, and bike along the expansive Ocean City boardwalk to get dramatic ocean views and to pass by all the shops and restaurants.
-Due to heavy pedestrian traffic during the summer, bike hours are often restricted to 5 am until Noon, but be sure to check the permitted bike hours first.
+Get moving, and bike along the expansive Ocean City boardwalk to get dramatic ocean views.
+Due to heavy pedestrian traffic during the summer, riding the boards is often restricted to 5 am until Noon, but be sure to check the permitted bike hours first.

 3. Edgar Felix Memorial Bikeway, Monmouth County

-On this 5.2-mile trail, you’ll pass by everything from residential neighborhoods to deep forests, ending at Allaire State Park.
-Here, you can explore the additional hiking trails, stop by the Allaire Village – a 19th century living history museum – or even stay overnight at one of the campsites.
+On this 3.4-mile trail, you’ll pass by everything from residential neighborhoods to deep forests, ending at Allaire State Park.
+Here, you can explore the additional hiking trails, stop by the Historic Village at Allaire—a 19th century living history museum—or even stay overnight at one of the campsites.

 4. Pine Barrens River Ramble, Atlantic and Burlington Counties